JEFworks-Lab/jefworks-lab.github.io/_posts/2017-03-28-CIGAR-strings-for-dummies.md

   GTCTAG (query)
 ```

-Second example: The shown alignment will give position=3 (0-based) and CIGAR=3M2I2M:
+Second example: The shown alignment will give position=2 (0-based) and CIGAR=3M2I3M:

 ```
+0123456789
-AAAGTCGATGAA (ref)
+AAGTC  TAGAA (ref)
-   GTC  TG (query)
+  GTCGATAG (query)
 ```

-Here, two nucleotides ('GA') are inserted into the reference.
-So if we are starting at position=3, based on the CIGAR string, we have 3 exact matches, 2 insertions, then 2 more exact matches, resulting in an end position of 9.
+Here, two nucleotides ('GA') are inserted into the query.
+So if we are starting at position=2, based on the CIGAR string, we have 3 exact matches, 2 insertions, then 3 more exact matches, resulting in an end position of 9.

-Third example: The shown alignment will give position=3 and CIGAR=2M1D3M:
+Third example: The shown alignment will give position=2 and CIGAR=2M1D3M:

 ```
+0123456789
-AAAGT TAGAA (ref)
+AAGTCTAGAA (ref)
-   GTCTAG (query)
+  GT TAG (query)
 ```

-Note there is a deletion on the reference.
-The 'C' in the query sequence has no match.
-So if we are starting at position=3, based on the CIGAR string, we have 2 exact matches, 1 deletion, then 3 more exact matches, resulting in an end position of 7 relative to the reference.
+Note there is a deletion on the query.
+The 'C' in the reference sequence has no match.
+So if we are starting at position=2, based on the CIGAR string, we have 2 exact matches, 1 deletion, then 3 more exact matches, resulting in an end position of 7 relative to the reference.

 Fourth example: The shown alignment will give position=3 and CIGAR=3M7N4M:

 ```
+01234567890123456
 CCCTACGTCCCAGTCAC (ref)
    TAC       TCAC (query)
 ```